matplotlib/CZI_2020-07_mpl/CZI.md

 Issues and PRs faster than they are opened until a reasonable equilibrium is reached.
 We will aim to hit the following metrics:

-- Initial response to all issues / new PRs in < 3 days
+- Initial response to all issues / new PRs within a week
-- Resolve 90% of new issues / PRs within 1 month
+- Resolve majority of new issues / PRs within 1 month
 - ​​Reduce backlog of issues by 50 / quarter
 - ​​Reduce backlog of PRs by 50 / quarter